 This Annex lists SITA/ARINC and e-mail addresses of Coordinators requiring SCRs (Level 3 airports), and of schedules facilitators requiring SMAs (Level 2 airports), for the airports specified.
-It is based on information provided to IATA and approved by its Scheduling Procedures Committee, subject to endorsement of the IATA Schedules Conference.
+It is based on information provided to IATA.
 Please note that the airports concerned are listed in alphabetical order (Table I) as well as by country (Table II).